 The timeline index is an incredibly powerful tool for interviews.
 You want to maximize the amount of logging information in the timeline index.
-When you have marked keyword ranges with notes in your browser and add those to your timeline, you can read the flow of your story in the timeline index.
-If you utilize star ratings you can filter by those star ratings, and see at a glance where you 5 star moments fall.
-The updates are live so as soon as you make rearrange items in your timeline you’ll see the new structure in your tieline index.
+When you have marked keyword ranges with notes in your browser and added those to your timeline, you can read the flow of your story in the timeline index.
+If you use star ratings, you can filter by those star ratings, and see at a glance where you 5-star moments fall.
+The updates are live, so as soon as you rearrange items in your timeline, you’ll see the new structure in your timeline index.
 If you need to remove several ranges, you can command click and delete them right in the timeline index.

 Tip 7: Develop a repeatable method for logging